NickAzureDevops/DevOps-The-Hard-Way-Azure/README.md

 7) Create AKS cluster and IAM Role/Policy- To do this run the terraform files under terraform/Azure/ACR folder and this will create the cluster and the role assignment

-Docker - create a Docker image from the app that the organization is running on-prem (the uber app), containerize it, and store the container inside of a container repository
+Docker - create a Docker image from the app, containerise it, and store the container inside of a container repository

+8) Create a docker image by running the command docker build -t uberapp . in the docker folder.
+This will create a docker image locally on your docker desktop.

+9)